-The second element in these chapters is a priesthood.
-This priesthood is provided to help us handle the emotional and intellectual problems we face in trying to work out the relationships involving love and responsibility.
-We constantly run into emotional and intellectual problems; we get upset, turned off, or turned on, excited or depressed -- we have all kinds of emotional problems.
-And we get puzzled and bewildered, baffled and uncertain as to what to do -- all kinds of intellectual problems.
-So, a priesthood is provided to help us with these problems.
+2. The second element in these chapters is a priesthood.
+This priesthood is provided to help us handle the emotional and intellectual problems which we face in trying to work out the relationships involving love and responsibility.

+All of us, even the children among us, have lived long enough to know that, when we try to live, we constantly run into emotional and intellectual problems.
+We get upset, we get turned off, or turned on, we get excited, or depressed - we have all kinds of emotional problems.
+And we get puzzled and bewildered, baffled and uncertain as to what to do - all kinds of intellectual problems.
+So a priesthood is provided to help us with these problems.

 In the Old Testament this priesthood was the sons of Levi.
 That is where Leviticus got its name.
-But for us, the priesthood is not only Jesus Christ, our Lord and High Priest to whom we can freely come, but it is also each other.
-In the body of Christ we are all made priests, one to another.
-(1 Peter 2:5) That is why we need each other.
-Basically and fundamentally we cannot get along without each other, because we have these problems with which we must have help.
+But for us the priesthood is not only Jesus Christ, our Lord and High Priest to whom we can freely come, but it is also each other.
+In the body of Christ, we are all made priests - one to another.
+That is why we need each other.
+Basically and fundamentally we cannot get along without each other, because we have these problems with which we must be helped.

-The third element is the revelation of a standard by which we can tell the difference between the true and the false, the phony and the real, the helpful and the hurtful -- between death and life.
+The third element is the revelation of a standard by which we can tell the difference between the true and the false, the phony and the real, the helpful and the hurtful, between death and life.

 Isn't it strange that man in his natural condition cannot tell the difference?
-That is why there are thousands and thousands of people who are doing things which they think are helpful but which end up to be very hurtful -- and they do not understand why!
-When the results begin to come in they cry out, "What happened, what has gone wrong?
+That is why there are thousands and thousands of people who are doing things which they think are helpful but which end up to be very hurtful - and they do not understand why!
+When the results begin to come in they cry out and say, "What's happened, what has gone wrong?
 Why am I in a mess like this?"
 It is because they could not tell the difference.

-So, a God of love tells us the difference.
-He sets forth a standard by which we car. distinguish between that which is essentially hurtful and that which will actually help us.
+So a God of love tells us the difference.
+He sets forth a standard by which we can distinguish between that which is essentially hurtful and that which will actually help us.

-Finally in this first section there is an opportunity to respond -- voluntarily.
+4. Finally, in this first section there is an opportunity to respond - voluntarily.
 We need that, too.

 God never imposes his will upon any of us.
 We constantly need help.
-We need to be brought to a place where we can recognize this.
-Then we have to answer in some way; we must give a response.
-This opportunity was provided in the Day of Atonement.
-If, when we thoroughly understand our need and God's provision to meet it, we then say "No" to him he will let us do so.
-We might never return to that point again.
+And we need to be brought to a place where we can recognize this.
+Then we have to answer in some way, we must give a response.
+This opportunity was provided in the Day of Atonement, as we will see.
+If, when we thoroughly understand our need and God's provision to meet it, we then say "No" to him, he will let us do so.
+And we might never return to that point again.

 But God always gives us a long period of preparation in which he leads us into a full understanding before our rejection of him can become final.

-The second section of the book, chapters seventeen through twenty-seven, describes the performance which is possible on the basis of the provision God has made, the kind of a life that can be lived on this basis.
+The second section of the book, Chapters 17 through 27, describes the performance which is possible on the basis of the provision God has made, i.e., the kind of a life that can be lived on this basis.
 But notice the order!
 God never mentions performance to us until he has fully discussed provision.
 He never speaks about our behavior until he has made clear the power by which we are to act.